 The tag for Chrome Frame does not affect the performance of the website if you are not using Internet Explorer as browser.

-Do remember this is still meant for testing purposes for developers. icon wink How to add Chrome Frame to your website?
+Do remember this is still meant for testing purposes for developers. 😉

 Link: Developers Guide for Chrome Frame